A simple guide to investing

 Read more: Investing jargon, explained: Key terms you should know

 When you buy a share of an ETF, you’re actually buying a bundle of stocks (or bonds) that can be traded just like individual stocks.
 With an ETF, you’re buying a small percentage of many different companies, which is an easy way to diversify and reduce the amount of risk you’re taking on.
 Some ETFs track major indexes like the S&P 500, Dow Jones Industrial Average, or Nasdaq, and others focus on specific industries like clean energy, telecommunications, or real estate.
-If you’re unsure of which ETFs to invest in, robo-advisors—online services that help you build and manage an investment portfolio with minimal human interaction—can be great resources to help you start your search.
+If you’re unsure of which ETFs to invest in, online services that help you build and manage an investment portfolio can be great resources to help you start your search.

 4. What do I need to know after I start investing?

 Remember that investing is a marathon—not a sprint.
-Even if you’re using a robo-advisor or automated investing service, check in at least a few times each year to see how your investments are performing and whether you’re on pace to reach your goals.
-If you’re not—or you’re just not sure—consider reaching out to a financial advisor or counselor for support.
+Even if you’re using an automated investing service, check in at least a few times each year to see how your investments are performing and whether you’re on pace to reach your goals.
+If you’re not—or you’re just not sure—reach out to an advisor for support.

-If you do choose to invest primarily with a robo-advisory, there are some benefits you might enjoy.
-To start, they generally have lower fees than traditional investment advisors (i.e., people), and they’re becoming increasingly personalized.
-If you check in and find that you’re not on track with your goals, some robo-advisors can help you rebalance your portfolio or help with tax-loss harvesting.
+If you do choose to invest primarily with an online platform like Truist Invest, there are some benefits you might enjoy.
+To start, they generally have lower fees than traditional investment advisors, and they’re becoming increasingly personalized.
+The services can help you rebalance your portfolio or help with tax-loss harvesting.
+And with Truist Invest, you have real support from a team of financial advisors with Truist Advisory Services who can answer your questions and fine-tune your investment strategy.

 When looking at your account statements, consider whether your needs or risk tolerance have changed.
 You may have already achieved past goals, set new goals, or experienced unexpected life changes that could prompt you to modify your investing strategy.